-- To elect 12 directors to serve until the next annual general meeting of shareholders or until their earlier resignation or removal or successors are elected and qualified; - 2.
-To approve an amendment of our 1998 Stock Option and Incentive Plan increasing the number of shares authorized for issuance under the plan by 9,000,000 shares and making other changes described herein; - 3.
-To approve our Consolidated Financial Statements for the fiscal year ended September 30, 2007; and - 4.
-To ratify and approve the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2008, and until the next annual general meeting, and to authorize the Audit Committee of the Board of Directors to fix the remuneration of such independent public accounting firm in accordance with the nature and extent of its services.
+2. To approve an amendment of the 1998 Stock Option and Incentive Plan increasing the number of shares authorized for issuance under the plan by 7,000,000 shares and making other specified changes (Proposal II);

+3. To approve our Consolidated Financial Statements for the fiscal year ended September 30, 2011 (Proposal III); and

+4. To ratify and approve the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2012, and until the next annual general meeting, and authorize the Audit Committee of the Board of Directors to fix the remuneration of such independent registered public accounting firm in accordance with the nature and extent of its services (Proposal IV).